 <<criticise, to judge and pronounce guilty>>

-All sinners have come under the condemnation of God but it does not have to remain that way (Ezek 18:4,18; Mk 16:16).
-There is no condemnation to those who are ‘in Christ Jesus’ – that is, those who have accepted that He paid the price for their sin (Jn 5:24).
+All humanity comes under the condemnation of God, being pronounced guilty after considering the evidence with the penalty banishment to hell, but it does not have to remain that way (Ezek 18:4,18; Mt 13:49,50; Mk 16:16; Jn 3:16,18; Rom 6:23).
+There is no condemnation to those who are ‘in Christ Jesus’ – that is, those who have accepted that He paid the price for their sin have been pardoned and will escape eternal damantion (Jn 5:24; Rom 8:1,2).

 Even in the cultures and societies which have never heard of God there are moral codes of conduct with people knowing right from wrong because God has put His laws in human hearts – therefore no one is exempt from God’s judgment on sin (Rom 2:12-15).
 God, who is holy and just, must judge those who sin by not living up to His standards (Jn 12:48; 2 Thes 2:12).
 All humanity is biased towards sin and so our actions, thoughts and speech condemn us because no one righteous (Ps 51:5, Ps 53:3; Isa 64:6; Mt 5:28, 12:37; Rom 3:10-20).
 This is why we can’t be saved by our efforts.
 It is, only by faith and acceptance of Christ’s provision of salvation (Rom 3:21-31; Eph 2:8,9).

 Don’t allow Satan to bring you into condemnation